 Look like I’m going to cry (after 1.5 hours of work, wouldn’t you?)

 The instructor hastily remakes my 1.5 hours of work in 15 minutes.
 Proceed to step two: shape the shoulder of the blade and draw it out.
 At this point, I just have to laugh.

 Instructors call a halt so we can grab lunch while they hastily construct collars from spare metal and weld them on.
-Hubby and I munch on sandwiches and an apple in my blissfully air-conditioned car and contemplate how long it will take to finish and/or wash all the coal off.
+I munch on sandwiches and an apple in my blissfully air-conditioned car and contemplate how long it will take to finish and/or wash all the coal off.

 An hour later, we’re revived, the collars are on, and it’s time for the grinder.
 Twenty minutes behind a belt sander, we’ve got the weld smoothed out, the edge formed, and we’re ready to harden and temper the blades.